Dr. Nancy Taber

 EDUC 5P36: Critical Perspectives in Adult Education

 EDUC 7P31: Social, Cultural, Political Contexts of Education

 EDUC 8P02: Diversity Issues in Schooling

-Adult education; Workplace learning; Learning masculinities and femininities in everyday life; Gender in war/militaries/militarism; Women in non-traditional roles; Sociocultural issues in children's literature and fairy tales; Social organization of knowledge; Institutional ethnography; Life histories; Critical discourse analysis
+Adult education; Workplace learning; Learning masculinities and femininities in everyday life; Gender in war/militaries/militarism; Interconnections between military and academic gendered discourses; Women's experiences in western militaries; Sociocultural issues in fiction and popular culture; Institutional ethnography; Autoethnography; Life histories; Feminist discourse analysis

 T. Nesbit, S. Brigham, N. Taber, & T. Gibb.
 (Eds.).
 (2013).
 Building on critical traditions: Adult education and learning in Canada.
 Toronto: Thompson Publishing.

 Taber, N. (2011).
 Ruling relations, warring, and mothering: Writing the social from the everyday life of a military mother.
 Saarbrucken, Germany: Lambert Academic Publishing.

 Taber, N. (2013).
 Learning war through gender: Masculinities, femininities, and militarism.
 In T. Nesbit, S. Brigham, N. Taber, & T. Gibb.
 (Eds.), Building on critical traditions: Adult education and learning in Canada (pp. 139-148).
 Toronto: Thompson Publishing.